The International Trade Blog Export Forms

 3. You Can’t Prove Origin

 A product that’s made in the United States doesn’t automatically qualify for USMCA.
-In order to qualify, the product must comply with USMCA rules of origin, which distinguish between “origin of goods” versus “originating in a North American country.”
+The product must comply with USMCA rules of origin, which distinguish between “origin of goods” versus “originating in a North American country.”
+(Check out the blog post, Importing Basics: Country of Origin.)

 4. Certification Isn’t Worth the Effort

-Sometimes, the costs of administrating and maintaining a USMCA program and the training it requires make it too expensive and burdensome.
-(That may go for all free trade agreements.)
+Sometimes, the costs of administering and maintaining a USMCA program and the training it requires make it too expensive and burdensome.
 Exporters and producers aren’t legally obligated to participate, and for some, the risk of non-compliance outweighs avoiding unnecessary duty payments.

 5. Your Products Simply Don’t Qualify